mmorlang/time-manager/docs/index.md

 * https://www.programmableweb.com/api/google-openid

 * Device will use Google OpenID API to be able to sign in/create account with their google credentials.
-* The app will be able to function without connecting to the Google OpenID API.
+* The app will be able to function without constantly connecting to the Google OpenID API.